 Section 2.
 Duties.
-The Board will conduct the business and manage the affairs, funds, records and property of the Board, except as these bylaws reserve a particular matter to decision by the entire Congregation.
+The Board will conduct the business and manage the affairs, funds, records and property of the Congregation, except as these bylaws reserve a particular matter to decision by the entire Congregation.
 The Board will have all powers necessary to effectuate these duties, consistent with law.

 Section 3.
 Composition.
 The Board will have seven, nine or eleven Trustees as fixed by the Board from time to time, provided that no more than one will be an associate member as defined in section 2 of Article 3.
 No change to the number of Trustees curtailing the term of a Trustee will take effect until the expiration of his or her term absent operation of such change.

 Section 4.
 Term.
 Trustees will serve renewable terms of three congregational years, measured from the last Annual Meeting held under section 1 of Article 6, except that a candidate standing for election for the first time will serve a probationary term of one year thereafter renewable for three years.